 - 1. Choose an LDAP Authentication provider that matches your LDAP server and create an instance of the provider in your security realm.
 For information, see the following topics: - If you are using the WebLogic Server Administration Console, see "Configure Authentication and Identity Assertion providers" in the Oracle WebLogic Server Administration Console Help. - If you are using the WebLogic Scripting Tool (WLST), see "Managing Security Data (WLST Online)" in Oracle WebLogic Scripting Tool.
-This section also explains how to use WLST to switch from one LDAP authentication provider to another. - 2.
-Configure the provider-specific attributes of the LDAP Authentication provider, which you can do through the Administration Console.
-For each LDAP Authentication provider, attributes are available to: - a.
-Enable communication between the LDAP server and the LDAP Authentication provider.
+This section also explains how to use WLST to switch from one LDAP authentication provider to another. - Configure the provider-specific attributes of the LDAP Authentication provider, which you can do through the Administration Console.
+For each LDAP Authentication provider, attributes are available to: - Enable communication between the LDAP server and the LDAP Authentication provider.
 For a more secure deployment, Oracle recommends using the SSL protocol to protect communications between the LDAP server and WebLogic Server.
-Enable SSL with the SSLEnabled attribute.
+Enable SSL with the SSLEnabled attribute. - Configure options that control how the LDAP Authentication provider searches the LDAP directory.